 How to add a Driver to GpsGate

-This guide will show you the steps to setup your driver identification in your GpsGate Server platform.
-A driver is just a normal user in GpsGate.
-A driver does not require a license.
-You can generate reports in the exact same way for drivers as for vehicles.
+A driver is just a another user in GpsGate Server.
+A driver does not require an additional license in the platform.
+The driver user will be associated to the vehicle (device) that is reporting its ID.
 To generate a driver identification event in the platform need to use Event Rules.

 The RFID/IButton ID’s are two different names for the same concept.
 They reference a number to be assigned to an specific driver and not to a vehicle.
 You need to input the RFID/IButton in the Driver properties and never in the Vehicle/Unit properties.

 The association vehicle-driver will be done automatically by the Event Rule that we will setup in the following steps.